MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 4.2 NLP & Thematic Analysis (Image + Text)

-To understand how the model reasons and why recognition patterns differ across modalities, NLP techniques were applied to:
+To understand **how the model reasons** about place and **why recognition patterns differ across modalities**, NLP techniques were applied to two forms of model-generated text:

 - image-task **justifications**, and
 - text-based **sensory descriptions**.

-### Approach
+### Analytical Approach
-- Sentence Transformer embeddings for all textual outputs
+- All textual outputs were embedded using **Sentence Transformers** to obtain dense semantic representations.
-- BERTopic for latent theme extraction
+- **BERTopic** was applied to these embeddings to identify latent themes that characterise the signals the model relies on when making spatial predictions.
-- Correlation of theme prevalence with recognisability and visibility
+- Theme prevalence was then analysed in relation to **recognisability** and **visibility** metrics to assess which forms of reasoning are associated with stronger or weaker spatial performance.

 ### Dominant Themes by Modality